The Other Side: The Secret Relationship Between Nazism and Zionism

 Abbas' Holocaust revisionism does not deny that the Holocaust happened or that it is one of the worst crimes in history.
-The question he raises is who is guilty of this crime and that blaming the Nazis is only "half the truth".
+The question he raises is who is guilty of this crime; he posits that blaming the Nazis is only "half the truth".
 According to Abbas, the Zionists collaborated in killing a large number of European Jews in order to encourage the rest to embrace Zionism and emigrate to Palestine.
-The book refers to the Haavara Agreement, in which the Third Reich agreed with the Jewish Agency to facilitate Jewish emigration from Germany to Mandate Palestine.
+The book refers to the Haavara Agreement, in which the Third Reich agreed with the Jewish Agency to facilitate Jewish emigration from Germany to Mandatory Palestine.
 He suggests that Israel's abduction, trial and subsequent execution of Adolf Eichmann, the high ranking Nazi who was a main architect behind the Holocaust, was a cover-up operation.
-Eichmann was in the process of revealing the involvement of the Zionists in the making of the Holocaust to the American magazine "Life" and was therefore silenced, says Abbas in the book.
+Eichmann was in the process of revealing the involvement of the Zionists in the making of the Holocaust to the American magazine Life and was therefore silenced, says Abbas in the book.

-He has so far not refuted his thesis in The Other Side and the book is until today (Jan 2021) promoted by the official Palestinian presidency website and the Palestine embassy.
+He has so far not disclaimed his thesis in The Other Side and the book is until today (Jan 2021) promoted by the official Palestinian presidency website and the Palestine embassy in Bangladesh.

 Study at Patrice Lumumba University

-Abbas attended at Patrice Lumumba University to prepare and present his doctoral thesis.
+Abbas attended Patrice Lumumba University to prepare and present his doctoral thesis.
 The institute's director at the time, Yevgeny Primakov, one of the Soviet masterminds of active measures and academic research, such as Operation INFEKTION, supported a Soviet specialist on Palestine, Vladimir Ivanovich Kisilev as Abbas' dissertation adviser.
 They communicated mostly in English and Arabic.
 In an interview with the magazine Kommersant 20 years later, Kisilev remembers Abbas as a well-prepared graduate student, who came to Moscow with an already chosen research topic and a large amount of already prepared material.

 The title of Abbas' thesis is The Connection between the Nazis and the Leaders of the Zionist Movement or, in Russian, "Связи между сионизмом и нацизмом.
 1933–1945".
-In 1984, a book based on Abbas' doctoral dissertation was published in Arabic by Dar Ibn Rushd publishers in Amman, Jordan under the title al-Wajh al-akhar : al-`alaqat al-sirriyah bayna al-Naziyah wa-al-Sihyuniyah.
+In 1984, a book based on Abbas' doctoral dissertation was published in Arabic by Dar Ibn Rushd publishers in Amman, Jordan under the title al-Wajh al-akhar : al-'alaqat al-sirriyah bayna al-Naziyah wa-al-Sihyuniyah.